Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 **When used:** Only when **all** of these conditions are true:
 1. Energy is at or below the energy threshold (default 40%)
 2. A **Good-Luck Charm is NOT being used this turn** (see [Charm interaction](#good-luck-charm--energy-item-interaction) below)
-3. The item is the **optimal choice** according to the greedy energy algorithm
+3. The item is part of the **optimal combination** chosen by the greedy energy algorithm
+4. Using the item would not burn the **last copy of the lowest-tier energy item** reserved for emergency race recovery (unless force-override is active)

 **The greedy energy algorithm (`isBestEnergyItemToUse()`):**
 1. Collect all available energy items (from inventory + items not yet scanned in this pass).
+2. **Reserve** one unit of the lowest-tier energy item in `energyItemConservationOrder` (Vita 20 → Vita 40 → Vita 65) so an emergency race recovery always has something to draw on.
-2. Sort by gain descending (65 → 40 → 20).
+3. Sort the remaining gains descending (65 → 40 → 20).
-3. Greedily pick items that fit without exceeding 100% energy.
+4. Greedily pick items whose cumulative gain stays within a **soft overshoot cap of 110%** — a small overshoot is allowed so that a larger combined gain (e.g. Vita 65 + Vita 40 = 105) is preferred over a strictly-under-100 combination (e.g. 65 + 20 = 85).
-4. If the current item was in the picked set → use it.
+5. **Multiple items can be used in a single turn** — every item in the picked set will be consumed when encountered during the scan.
+If the current item is in the picked set → use it.
 Otherwise → skip it.

-**Example:** Trainee has 35% energy with Vita 65, Vita 40, and Vita 20 available.
+**Example:** Trainee has 35% energy with Vita 65, Vita 40, and Vita 20 available (plus extra copies).
+- Vita 20 is reserved for emergency recovery.
 - 35 + 65 = 100 → pick Vita 65.
-Remaining space: 0.
-- Vita 40 and Vita 20 don't fit → skip them.
+- 100 + 40 = 140 → exceeds 110, skip.
-- Result: Use only Vita 65.
+- Result: Use Vita 65 only.

-**Example:** Trainee has 50% energy with Vita 65, Vita 40, and Vita 20 available.
+**Example:** Trainee has 30% energy with Vita 65, Vita 40, and Vita 20 available (plus extra copies).
+- Vita 20 is reserved.
-- 50 + 65 = 115 → exceeds 100, skip Vita 65.
+- 30 + 65 = 95 → pick Vita 65.
+Remaining headroom: 15 (up to 110).
-- 50 + 40 = 90 → pick Vita 40.
-Remaining space: 10.
+- 95 + 40 = 135 → exceeds 110, skip Vita 40.
+- Result: Use Vita 65 only.
+(Compare to the older single-item algorithm which would have picked the same item but with different reasoning.)

+**Example:** Trainee has 20% energy with Vita 65, Vita 40 available (multiple copies of each).
+- 20 + 65 = 85 → pick Vita 65.
-- 90 + 20 = 110 → exceeds 100, skip Vita 20.
+- 85 + 40 = 125 → exceeds 110, skip.
-- Result: Use only Vita 40.
+- But a second Vita 40 could be evaluated next time: 20 + 40 + 40 = 100 fits.
+Depending on inventory order, the bot stacks items toward 100% rather than stopping after the first pick.

 **When NOT used:**
 - Energy is above the threshold (default 40%).
 - A Good-Luck Charm is being used this turn (Charm sets failure to 0%, making energy irrelevant for training — using energy items would waste them since the energy cost is deducted after training).
+- The item is the last copy of the reserved lowest-tier energy item (conserved for emergency race recovery).
-- Using this item would overshoot 100% when a smaller item would be more efficient.
+- Using this item would exceed the soft overshoot cap (110%) given the already-picked items.

 **Special Royal Kale Juice priority:** When energy ≤ 20%, the bot checks if Royal Kale Juice is available.
 If it is, all Vita items are skipped in favor of Kale Juice, since any Vita used first would be partially wasted by the Kale Juice's full restore.